 - Internal flooding

-- Basements and ground level floors are included;
+- Basements and ground level floors of the building;

-- Garages are included if in the fabric of the building.
-Garages adjacent or separate from the main building are not included;
+- Garages/outbuildings if they are integral to the main occupied building.
+Garages adjacent or separate from the main occupied building are not included;

-- Includes occupied static caravans and park homes, but not tents.
+- Occupied static caravans and park homes.
+Tents are not included.

 The Lead Local Flood Authority in Northamptonshire is Northamptonshire County Council.